 I'll come up with a name for you here in a few moments.

-The whole experiment they did was laid out, and they actually, in live time, talked to a professor who helped them, helped them get this, helped them develop the circuitry for better communication with the dead.
+The whole experiment they did was laid out, and they actually, in live time, talked to a professor who helped them get this, helped them develop the circuitry for better communication with the dead.

 It was absolutely amazing.